Top 10 Challenges of Studying Abroad and How to Overcome Them

 - Joining clubs or organizations on campus and making an effort to meet new people can help combat feelings of isolation

-- Try exploring nearby places or neighborhoods, you never know when you find a friend.
+- Try exploring nearby places or neighborhoods, you never know when you will find a friend.

-You will need to put in a lot of effort from planning your day so that you can fill in space for all your daily chores starting from cooking, laundry, cleaning, college, part time work, college assignments, study, and everything to successfully completing all the tasks.
+You will need to put in a lot of effort from planning your day so that you can fill in space for all your daily chores starting from cooking, laundry, cleaning, college, part-time work, college assignments, study, and everything to completing all the tasks.

 How to Overcome